 What to do (and not do) when you can't fall asleep

-You’re laying in bed, ready to sleep, but sleep just isn’t coming.
+You’re lying in bed, ready to sleep, but sleep just isn’t coming.
 Does this sound familiar?

 Getting out of bed and moving yourself to a different room is a great place to start.
 For some people, the shift in environment helps them take their mind off how awake they feel.
 For others, a low-energy, relaxing activity can induce sleepiness.